goetas/twital-bundle/doc/extension.rst

 #############################

-The recommended  way to add your TwitalExtension_ to ``Twital`` instance is to register it using the Symfony2 dependency injection system.
+The recommended way to add your TwitalExtension_ to ``Twital`` instance is registering it using the `Symfony2 dependency injection <http://symfony.com/doc/current/components/dependency_injection/index.html>`__ system.

-You have to add your extensions as servicees and tag them with ``twital.extension``.
+You have to add your extensions as services and tag them with the ``twital.extension`` tag.

-Depending on your preferences you can choose witch syntax adopt.
+Depending on your preferences, you can choose which syntax to adopt.

 Using XML: